Noise Levels in Downtown Miami, Miami, FL | Find Quiet Neighborhoods With Our Sound Map

 Noise by Part of Downtown Miami

 Average noise levels for Downtown Miami residents, grouped by direction from the center of Downtown Miami.
-Western Downtown Miami carries the highest population-weighted average; Eastern Downtown Miami carries the lowest.
-Just 0% of residents in Eastern Downtown Miami live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Downtown Miami.
+The highest population-weighted average is in northwestern Downtown Miami; the lowest is in southeastern Downtown Miami, where just 0% of residents live in blocks above the EPA's 55 dBA threshold, a fifth of the share in the loudest section.

 Normal conversation an arm’s length away

-Western Downtown Miami sounds about 164% louder than Eastern Downtown Miami to the human ear, a 14.0 dBA gap.
+To the human ear, noise in northwestern Downtown Miami sounds about 611% louder than in southeastern Downtown Miami, a 28.3 dBA gap.
 Every 10 dBA roughly doubles perceived loudness.
 Within any of these directions, two homes a quarter mile apart can still differ by 10 or more dBA depending on how close they sit to a major highway.

 How far back from I-95 do you need to be?